 I am shy and it has dominated my life.
 I just fear of rejection if I go further with girls.
 I don't have the wit to ask a girl out and even when I do it we just go out as friends and I am too afraid to go further.
 Sure I have spoken to counselors and GPs about my anxiety and it has helped me in some ways to cope.

-There are many times when I don't want a girlfriend and feel ok about being single.
+There are many times when I don't want a girlfriend and feel OK about being single.
 There are also times in my life that I just give up and think I will always be single.
 Many times I get lonely.
-My occupation is student and I don't work at the moment so I just feel that I don't have enough money on me to have a girlfriend as I need to pay for the outings, eating out, entertainment, etc.
+I am a student and I don't work at the moment so I just feel that I don't have enough money on me to have a girlfriend, as I need to pay for the outings, eating out, entertainment, etc.

 Why am I always single?
 Why will no one go out with me?

 I know just how you feel.
 I know EXACTLY how you feel.

 Your cry for help could have come from me when I was a teenager and for a few years after that.
 I was a student too, and every day at University I looked at all the girls, and wanted one to cherish and love for my own.
 They all looked lovely and desirable to me, and I tortured myself, dreaming about them.
 But talking to one was agony.
 I was even worse off than you are, because I didn't even consider asking for help.
 I didn't think help was possible.

 Now, when I look at old photos, I see that I was quite a reasonable-looking guy.
 Then, I knew myself to be ugly.
 I was very good at sports, but knew that I was awkward and ridiculous.
 And my academic performance was better than most people's, and yet I knew that I was stupid.

 Oh yes, I know exactly how you feel.